Dealerdirect/guides/code-styling/markdown/README.md

 - Tables MUST be fenced with pipes (`|`).
 - The table opening pipe (`|`) MUST be followed by a space character.
 - The table closing pipe (`|`) MUST be preceded by a space character.
-- Table header and body MUST be separated using at least trhee hyphens (`---`), wider column MUST match column width.
+- Table header and body MUST be separated using at least three hyphens (`---`), wider column MUST match column width.
-- Pipe characters, delimiting columns, must be preceded and followed by a space characte
+- Pipe characters, delimiting columns, MUST be preceded and followed by a space character.
 - All pipe characters in a table MUST be align vertically.
 - Column width SHALL be determined by the longest cell in the column.